Adesida I: Death and legacy

 Oba Adesida I died in 1957 at the claimed age of 125, though likely at 101.
 His exact birth date is unknown as there were no written records in the 1830s or 1840s.
 An Akure historian, Dr. Akintide, explains that the omo-ori-ite rule in place in Akure before it was removed by the Akure military government in 1999, stated that a prince could only become king if he was born during the reign of his father.
 Because Oba Adesida's father Oba Ojijigogun began his reign in 1852, that would suggest that Oba Adesida was born after 1852.
-Considering that he was also the younger brother of Oba Arosoye I and Prince Ifaturoti (both of whom would have also have to have been born after 1852), Adesida would have to be born at least after 1856, putting his death age at the more reasonable age of 101.
+Considering that he was also the younger brother of Oba Arosoye I and Prince Ifaturoti (both of whom would also have had to be born after 1852), Adesida would have to be born at least after 1856, putting his death age at the more reasonable age of 101.

 He was succeeded by his son under the regnal name Adesida II, and his progeny ruled Akure for another 42 years until the military government of Ondo State created the House of Osupa and subsequently placed a supposed descendant of Oba Osupa I on the throne thereafter.
 Two of his other sons also succeeded him as Oba Adesida III and Oba Adesida IV.
 His grandson was Oba Afunbiowo II.

-A prominent member of the Adesida royal family is King Sunny Ade, a world famous juju singer, who is Oba Adesida I's grandson through his daughter, Princess Maria Adegeye Adeniyi.
+A prominent member of the Adesida royal family is King Sunny Ade, a world famous juju singer, who is Oba Adesida I's descendant through Princess Maria Adegeye Adeniyi.

 Adesida I's legacy has been documented extensively by the aforesaid Dr. Olawunmi Akintide, his grandson and a one-time secretary of the Omoremilekun Asodeboyede ruling house, who wrote his biography The Lion King and the Cubs.